15-317 Constructive Logic

 Assignments

-• There are 10 homework assignments, worth a total of 400 points.
+• There are 10 homework assignments

 • Some assignments may offer additional problems for extra credit, which is recorded separately.